Idempotency

 The following list indicates the idempotent characteristics of HTTP methods:

-• DELETE can pragmatically be seen as idempotent since the server state is unchanged following identical requests
+methods are idempotent since multiple, identical requests have the same impact on a resource- DELETE can pragmatically be seen as idempotent since the server state is unchanged following identical requests

-• POST is NOT idempotent since repeated requests create a new resource and return a unique resource identifier for each request
+is NOT idempotent since repeated requests create a new resource and return a unique resource identifier for each request

-The following diagram provides an overview of an idempotency solution whereby the duplication of a resource is avoided when a POST is attempted at time t1 and again at a later time t2:
+The following diagram provides an overview of an idempotency solution whereby the duplication of a resource is avoided when a POST

 Client Perspective

-APIs should be designed to ensure that POST requests are idempotent - this is done by the client specifying the following HTTP header when making POST requests:
+requests are idempotent - this is done by the client specifying the following HTTP header when making POST

-• Idempotency-Key - this HTTP header field is a string that contains a unique idempotency key, ideally a v4 UUID.
+- this HTTP header field is a string that contains a unique idempotency key, ideally a v4 UUID.

-When performing a request, a client generates a unique ID idempotency-key to identify the request and sends it to the server with the payload.
+to identify the request and sends it to the server with the payload.

 The server receives the request and correlates the idempotency key with the state of the request on its end.